 Canada has a very large baby boom generation.
-This generation in now inheriting enormous wealth and has also created wealth.
-This means that there is an increased focus on philanthropy.
+This generation is now inheriting enormous wealth and has also created wealth through business creation.
+This means that there is an increased focus on philanthropy as this generation moves past its mid-60s.
 Much of this philanthropy is family-run as most businesses in Canada are family-led.
-A new generation of donors, and social investors is getting involved in philanthropy in Canada.
+A new generation of donors and social investors is getting involved in philanthropy in Canada.
 This is a tremendous opportunity for growth of the foundation sector and more innovative choices of strategies including granting, convening, advocacy, programme operations and social investing.

 The effects of digital technologies are changing Canadian practices of giving and grantmaking.
 With CanadaHelps.org, Charity Village or benevity, Canada is home to some important technological innovators in the field.
 There is much more to come.